Mouaz-Alnouri/Software-Architecture-Handbook/contact_book_app/README.md

 ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue.svg)
 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)
+ository` interface to request data operations and the `Observable` to announce changes.

+* **View (Presentation Layer):** The `CLIView` is responsible only for displaying data.
+It implements the `Observer` interface and listens for notifications from the `ContactService`.
+When notified, it redraws the screen with the latest data.

 This isn't just another contact book application.
 It's a portfolio project designed from the ground up to demonstrate a professional, modern approach to software development.
 It serves as a practical example of building a robust, maintainable, and testable application using clean architecture principles in Python.